“How can you know where you’re going

 It is about being rooted.
 Deeply, deeply rooted in one’s history and heritage.
 To reach up to the heavens, you need roots that go deep into hell.

-It pains me to think of how much is lost to them when the words of our ancestors become strange and unrecognisable sounds and marks, and their meanings forever lost in a sea of unfamiliarity.
+It pains me to think of how much is lost to them when the words of our ancestors become strange, unrecognisable sounds and marks, and their meanings are forever lost in a sea of unfamiliarity.

 The (unfortunate) shadow of politics

-It’s complex—being Asian-Australian in a time of growing geopolitical tensions.
-I see them downplaying their heritage now and then.
+It’s complex being Asian-Australian amid growing geopolitical tensions.
+I see them downplaying their heritage from time to time.
 I understand.
 I too often tell strangers we’re from Singapore at the start of conversations… just so they know.
 You can often see a distinctive change in facial expression (of relief) when I say it.

 It is unfortunate that our ancestral homeland was often cast as the other, the competitor, the threat.